cosmos/gaia/docs/docs/governance/best-practices.md

 1. Funding - amount and denomination proposed eg. 5000 ATOM.
    - The entity controlling the account receiving the funding.
    - Consider an itemized breakdown of funding per major deliverable.
    - Note that the 'budget' of a spend proposal is generally the easiest thing to criticize.
-If your budget is vague, consider explaining the reasons you're unable to give a detailed breakdown and be clear about what happens if you do not meet you budget.
+If your budget is vague, consider explaining the reasons you're unable to give a detailed breakdown and be clear about what happens if you do not meet your budget.
 1. Deliverables and timeline - the specifics of what you're delivering and how, and what to expect.
    - What are the specific deliverables? (be detailed).
    - When will each of these be delivered?